-The Copperstone property is located in La Paz County, Arizona, United States of America.
+The Copperstone property is located in La Paz County, Arizona, United States.
 The closest communities are Quartzite, located 16 km to the south and Parker, located 40 km to the north.
 Phoenix is 106 km east of the Copperstone property.
 The property is accessible from Phoenix on Interstate 10 to Quartzite and Route 95 from Quartzite.
-A 5 km unpaved mine road connects the property to Route 95.
+An 8 km unpaved mine road connects the property to Route 95.